Bad Boy Romance:

 “How does it feel to be the symbol of male chauvinism to a generation of young men?”

 I have to admit she had me stunned there for a moment.
 No “How do you feel after that magnificent victory?” or “Please explain how you managed to throw that perfect split‑second pass that won the match.”
 Just a straight face as she basically accused me of being a bastard.

 The translated manuscripts of the lives of St Juliana and St Agatha show their female protagonists struggling against the unjust constraints imposed on them by their terrestrial lords, apparently in the hopes of gaining the ultimate reward of a place in heaven.
 The depiction of their struggle has important implications for the self-image of the medieval women reading these texts, insofar as they sanction resistance to male authority under special circumstances.

 In the first part of this essay, some consideration will be given to the general historical matrix of these stories and their intended audience.
 This will shed more light on the motivations behind their specific composition and true historical significance.

 The Intended Audience

 Some commentators have highlighted the fact that the lives of the Saints are unusually sophisticated and on a higher academic level higher than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
 The Audience of the Saints Lives of the Katherine Group.
 University of Southampton.
 1988, p128).
-It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to reach an audience which may, in truth and in fact, be fictitious to a large degree in the sence that intended reader, as reflected by the text itself, may be as much a figment of the author’s creation as parts of the fantastical text itself.
+It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to hide their true intention and to reach a more sophisticated section of medieval society than might appear at first glance.
+This is a sign of the time; liberal ideas of this period had to be hidden in common publications to evade persecution.